HatemMS2012/KBEmbedding/README.md

 # A Java Implenetation of TransE

+TransE [Boredes et al., 2013] is an algorithm for creating low dimensional vector representation, i.e., embeddings for knowledge bases facts.
+The algorithm is based proposes what is called the translation model to generate the embedding.
-TransE [Boredes et al., 2013] is an algorithm for embedding knowledge bases facts.
-Given a fact as a triple (h,r,t), where h corresponds to the head entity, r is the relation and t is the tail entity, the model learns embedding for each element in the same space.
+Briefly, the translation model is based on the following formula: Given a triple (h,r,t), where h is the head of the fact, r the relation and t is the tail, the following must hold:
-The main idea is to represent each element of the fact as vector and learn those vectors that satisfy: h+r = t
+[equation] (h + t = h)

+We provide a training data from [[https://www.wikidata.org/][Wikidata]] in the data folder.
+It contains three files:

+* entities_full.txt: includes a list of Wikidata entity IDs
+* relations_full.txt :  includes a list of Wikidata properties (relations) IDs
+* train_full.txt: includes a list of Wikidata triples, where the first column corresponds to h, the second to t and the third to r.

+## References

 [Boredes et al., 2013] Bordes, A.; Usunier, N.; Garcia-Duran, A.; Weston, J.; and Yakhnenko, O. 2013.
 Translating embeddings for modeling multi-relational data.
 In Proceedings of NIPS , 2787–2795.